JvanKatwijk/qt-dab/README.md

 somewhere in Amsterdam - that - together with  default database - allows the software to handle TII data and show the result of decoding on a map).
-It is advised to update the user's home location, the **configuration and control** window contains a button **coordinates** that when touched, shows a small menu where latitude and longitude can be filled in).
+It is advised to update the user's home location, the **configuration and control** window contains entries to specify a latitude and a longitude.

 The picture shows the channels I receive with a simple whip next to my "lazy chair".
 Of course, using a more advanced antenna. more transmitters show, as seen on the picture below (courtesy of Herman Wijnants)